 Some days assigning feels like it’s a job only Superman or Wonder Woman could handle.
 Often assigners would like to have the powers of a super hero, especially being “bulletproof.”
-Assigning is not for the faint at heart.
+Assigning is not for the faint of heart.
 It’s a lot of hard work.
 Are you up for it?
 What are some assigning challenges you must meet?

 1. Be organized

 Depending on the amount of games you’re responsible for, how long your season is and how many officials you’re assigning, it’s very easy to get sidetracked.
 If you’re not organized, the details that start as a trickle can quickly threaten to become a tsunami.
 If you can keep everything organized into an efficient work process, you can contain and control the flow.

 Being detail oriented will make your job easier and give you the backup proof if there’s any kind of issue that arises.
 Check and recheck your work.
 Keep good records of changes you’ve had to make, whether it’s from the leagues/schools you work for, or if it’s the officials that are making changes to their availability.
 Save and file emails, so you can go back and verify anything.